electron/governance/wg-docs-tooling/README.md

     * osx-sign
     * Packager

-...and all other tools that the community would consider maintained by Electron.
+...and all other tools third party community based Electron tools.

 ## Associated Repositories